-Here is an inside look at the orthotic process/manufacturing process.
-All foot orthotics/orthotic inserts are made in our foot orthotic lab in NYC by certified Pedorthists led by Jeffry Rich
+Here is an inside look at the orthotic process and manufacturing process.
+All foot orthotics and orthotic inserts are made in our foot orthotic lab in NYC by certified Pedorthists led by Jeffry Rich

-Our Board Certified Feet specialist begins by reviewing any prescriptions and medical reports you bring to the appointment.
-We will ask you to point out any pain/discomfort in your foot, ankle, knee, hip, or back, and the Pedorthist will ask you a series of questions regarding the pain/discomfort.
+Our board-certified foot specialist begins by reviewing any prescriptions and medical reports you bring to the appointment.
+We will ask you to point out any pain or discomfort in your foot, ankle, knee, hip, or back, and the pedorthist will ask you a series of questions regarding the pain or discomfort.
 During the orthotic process consultation, we evaluate your feet by taking ten different precise measurements of your toes, feet, ankles, and lower legs to determine your foot balance and health.
 The measurements allow us to precisely design your orthotic inserts.

 Once examines the Pedortist will explain to you using charts and foot models, his findings, and recommendations.
 Also, which shoes and orthotics combination would be best for your condition.
 U.S Orthotic Center will suggest you orthotic models that would work best to treat your foot condition and outline a course of action to follow.
 Orthotics are a work in progress and we will work with you throughout the orthotic process.

-Using a special mixture the Pedorthist will align your foot pressing it down in the gel-like putty to form the negative impression of your foot.
-This is a reverse orthotic design technic for your foot and the beginning of your custom-made orthotics creation.
+Using a special mixture, the pedorthist will align your foot, pressing it down in the gel-like putty to form a negative impression of your foot.
+This is a reverse orthotic design technique for your foot and the beginning of your custom-made orthotics creation.

 Special casting plaster is poured into the mold to create a positive cast of your foot.
 U.S Orthotic Center creates the exact replica of the bottom of your foot which will align perfectly with your custom orthotics.
 Unlike other labs, we do not fill the arch in to balance this cast.
 U.S Orthotic Center creates foot mold that we call “true to cast”. result in the perfect Orthotic Solutions.
 The cast is then lightly sanded down to make a smooth surface that maintains its true contour.
 Lastly, it is then marked for correction for your unique painful areas.